Frequently Asked Questions About Victoria Woodhull

 married name.
 Claflin was her maiden name.
 Her Claflin ancestry goes

-further information on Claflin associations, visit the
+further information on MacLachlan associations, visit the

 Clan MacLachlan